Fremont High grad calls Sasse's comments 'hurtful,' while counseling group condemns 'pot shots'

 The Nebraska Counseling Association criticized Sasse for his comments about psychologists.
 The association sent Sasse a letter calling his observations “tasteless and demeaning.”

-Sasse couldn’t be reached for comment Monday, nor could a staffer to whom the reporter was referred by Sasse's Washington, D.C., office.
+Sasse couldn’t be reached for comment Monday, nor could a staffer to whom The World-Herald was referred by Sasse’s Washington office.

-Ryan Hamilton, executive director of the Nebraska Republican Party, said Sasse will be re-elected to his Senate seat in November.
+Ryan Hamilton, executive director of the Nebraska Republican Party, said Sasse will be reelected to his seat in November.

-The group described its role in working with abused children, sexually assaulted individuals, addicts and people with mental illnesses.
+The group described its role in working with addicts, abused children, victims of sexual assault and people with mental illnesses.

-"Mental health isn't a joke," said association president-elect Becca Moore of Wood River, Nebraska.
-"We have a shortage of mental health providers."
+“Mental health isn’t a joke,” said association President-elect Becca Moore of Wood River.
+“We have a shortage of mental health providers.”

-Another new graduate from Fremont High, Alexis Tolliver, said Sasse "was trying to be light-hearted, but he did so in a very bold manner."
+Another new Fremont graduate, Alexis Tolliver, said Sasse “was trying to be light-hearted, but he did so in a very bold manner.”
 Some people took it literally, she said.
-"For the most part, I was just baffled as to why that was a graduation speech," she said.
+“For the most part, I was just baffled as to why that was a graduation speech,” she said.

 Sasse appeared to be unshaven and had his red tie loosened while giving the speech remotely.
 His comments turned serious when he said this nation must “have a serious reckoning with the thugs in China who let this mess (the virus) spiral out of control by lying about it.”